nextcloud/workflow_script/README.md

-# Nextcloud Files External Script app
+# Nextcloud Workflow Script app

 This app enables Nextcloud to pass on files to external scripts when they were created or changed.
 By utilizing the workflow engine it allows Nextcloud administrators to define rules upon which matching files are enqueued to be run against a specified script.
 Eventually, the command is executed in a background job.